jjx323/MetaLearnPriorPAC/README.md

 # Code for Learning Prediction Functions of the Prior Measure

 ## Overview

+The program relies on FEniCS (Version 2019.1.0) and PyTorch (Version 1.12.1+cu116).
+You may need to install FEniCS in a conda environment, and then install PyTorch using pip.
+Installing PyTorch via conda may cause conflicts, but installing it via pip seems to pose no problems for us.

 1. Directory **core** contains the main functions and classes that are useful for implementing the algorithms.
 Specifically,
 - **probability.py**: This file contains classes of GaussianElliptic2[The Gaussian measure implemented by finite element methods based on solving elliptic differential equations used for generating samples and also contains the functionality of evaluate the gradient and Hessian operators];
 GaussianFiniteRank[The Gaussian measure implemented by finite element methods and eigensystem decomposition].